vijaybioinfo/PBT_2023/README.md

 ------------

 ### Single-cell
-* To do the 10x demultiplexing and mapping just pull [our in-house pipeline](https://github.com/vijaybioinfo/cellranger_wrappeR) using Cell Ranger.
+* To do the 10x demultiplexing and mapping pull [our in-house pipeline](https://github.com/vijaybioinfo/cellranger_wrappeR) using Cell Ranger.
-* To do the donor the multiplexing just pull [our in-house pipeline](https://github.com/vijaybioinfo/ab_capture).
+* To do the donor demultiplexing pull [our in-house pipeline](https://github.com/vijaybioinfo/ab_capture).
-* To do the single-cell quality control just pull [our in-house pipeline](https://github.com/vijaybioinfo/quality_control).
+* To do the single-cell quality control pull [our in-house pipeline](https://github.com/vijaybioinfo/quality_control).
 * To do the doublet detection use [our in-house pipeline](https://github.com/vijaybioinfo/doublet_detection) using Scrublet.
 * To generate the clustering of single-cell data just pull [our in-house pipeline](https://github.com/vijaybioinfo/clustering) using Seurat.
-* To do the aggregation of VDJ libraries just pull [our in-house pipeline](https://github.com/vijaybioinfo/VDJ_aggr).
+* To do the aggregation of VDJ libraries pull [our in-house pipeline](https://github.com/vijaybioinfo/VDJ_aggr).

 > Relevant scripts are located in: ./pre-processing

 For more specific information about the data generation and processing, please check the "methods" section within the manuscript.

 ### Bulk
 Patients diagnosed with High-Grade Gliomas (HGG; n=120) with records of age (<20 years old) and sex were considered for the survival analysis.
-RNA-seq samples of the donors classified as metastasis or with unavailable TUMOR TYPE information were filtered out; samples derived from cell-lines or obtained from the spine region were also excluded.
+RNA-seq samples of the donors classified as metastasis or with unavailable TUMOR TYPE information were filtered out; samples derived from cell lines or obtained from the spine region were also excluded.
 The final list of donor samples can be found in: ./pre-processing

 Figures